-The International Campaign for Tibet proudly celebrated its 20th anniversary in 2008.
-For more than two decades, we have called the world's attention to the injustices and brutality being suffered by the people of Tibet.
-We've shone a spotlight on China's repressive authority and intervened on behalf of political prisoners.
-We've worked with and been guided by His Holiness the Dalai Lama, and have provided support to Tibetans in exile.
+The International Campaign for Tibet calls the world’s attention to the injustices and brutality from which the people of Tibet suffer.
+We shine a spotlight on China’s repressive authority and intervene on behalf of political prisoners.
+We work with and are guided by His Holiness the Dalai Lama, and we provide support to Tibetans in exile.

 Here are some of the many ways we realize our mission statement: